lewing/VersionTools/MSBuildBumper/README.md

 `dotnet exec bin/Debug/netcoreapp3.1/MSBuildBumper.dll  --mono-working-dir ~/dev/mono-for-updates/ --msbuild-branch mono-2019-10  --mono-branch 2019-10 @args.rsp`

 - Use `-n` to make only local changes and *not* git-push to remote

+- To update a specific PR, pass the PR number as the last argument